Aluminum Can Hack How to Make Faux Copper – DIY

 Hi there, my crafty friends,

-Are you old enough to remember those crocheted beer can hats?
-Well, I am, and if you are too young to know what I am talking about, just trust me.
-It is precisely what it sounds like.
-Yes, that classy.
-I am pretty sure they were invented by some burnt-out hippy chick who probably attended Woodstock in her younger days, took up crocheting in mid-life, and in old age, because of her extensive drug use, thought that beer cans and plushy yarn made a good combination for headgear.
+I, of course, have no idea who came up with this idea.
+Still, I picture a hippy chick who attended Woodstock in her younger days, took up crocheting in mid-life, and then, in her old age and because of her extensive drug use, thought that beer cans and plushy yarn made a good combination for headgear.
 Her friends, having also come of age in the experimental ’60s, undoubtedly thought her invention was brilliant and made some of their own.

 And hats off to her, I say (the pun is just so serendipitous).
 This woman, whoever she was, has been a lifelong inspiration to me.

-Her creation is iconic, at least in upcycling circles.
-She was a pioneer of Upcycling before Upcycling was even cool.
-Well, I like to think it is cool.
-Anyway, I remember being fascinated by these garish creations.
 Imagine the awe of a young girl realizing that you can wear a beer can and sweater material on your head simultaneously.
-Why it was astonishing, and It opened so many other possibilities.
-I honestly think seeing those crazy hats did something to my brain and allowed me to see ordinary things in unexpected new ways.
+Why, it was positively astonishing!
+And it opened so many other possibilities.
+I honestly think seeing those crazy hats rewired my brain and allowed me to see ordinary things in unexpected new ways.

 I mean, if you can make a hat out of beer cans, anything is possible……